ozichukwu/download-speed-booster/README.md

 # download-speed-booster
-Using multiple threads to grab parts of a file from a server supporting the Accept-Range HTTP header
+Using multiple threads to grab parts of a file from a server supporting the Accept-Ranges/Range HTTP header

 This script is currently in its roughest form and has not been fully tested.
 Expect bugs in certain situations.
 Hopefully, I find time to improve on it.